-The stations will be strategically located in Stanley's horticultural district and Everton Upper in the Beechworth Wine Region, filling important gaps in weather data coverage for these key agricultural areas.
+The stations are strategically located in Stanley's horticultural district and Everton Upper in the Beechworth Wine Region, filling important gaps in weather data coverage for these key agricultural areas.

-These state-of-the-art weather stations will provide real-time data and micro-forecasting to help local farmers make better daily operational decisions, improve farm efficiency, and manage risks more effectively.
+These state-of-the-art weather stations provide real-time data and micro-forecasting to help local farmers make more informed daily operational decisions, improve farm efficiency, and manage risks more effectively.

 Importantly, all weather data will be freely available to the public, businesses, government agencies, and emergency services, making them valuable assets during extreme weather events and bushfire situations.